github/docs/content/graphql/overview/about-the-graphql-api.md

 ---
 title: About the GraphQL API
-intro: 'The {{ site.data.variables.product.prodname_dotcom }} GraphQL API offers flexibility and the ability to define precisely the data you want to fetch.'
+intro: 'The {% data variables.product.prodname_dotcom %} GraphQL API offers flexibility and the ability to define precisely the data you want to fetch.'
 versions:
   free-pro-team: '*'
   enterprise-server: '*'